Palsa: Palsa development

 Many scientists agree that the development of a palsa is cyclic where growth continues until a convex form of the palsa is reached.
 When this occurs an increasing pressure in the uppermost layer of peat will cause cracks in the peat layer which will result in the sliding of the peat layer toward the sides of the palsa.
 As this layer of peat generates an insulating effect the regression of the layer will thereby expose the permafrost in the palsa and initiate melting.
 In this case, the melting of the palsa is a normal part of the cyclic development and, it will be possible for new embryonic palsa forms to develop in the same area.
 However, the studies done on palsa forms has primarily been observing dome palsas in the northern regions.
-These study areas lie within the core area for palsa occurrences and therefore are the cyclic development applicable only to dome palsas within in the core area.
+These study areas lie within the core area for palsa occurrences and therefore are the cyclic development applicable only to dome palsas within the core area.

 Palsa plateaus often lack the convex form which causes cracks in the peat layers and the decay of dome palsas.
 But in palsa plateaus, frost expansion which causes swelling will with time create an uneven surface and increase the possibility for water accumulation on the surface and cause local regression and melting.
 This process, which causes melting likewise the cracking of the peat layer in dome palsas, is a normal part in the life span of palsa plateaus but are not a part of a cyclic evolvement.

 Palsas appear to go through a developmental cycle that eventually leads to thawing and collapse.
 Open cracks that commonly accompany palsa growth and the water that tends to accumulate around palsas, probably as a result of their weight depressing the adjacent bog surface, are important factors in this process.
 The fact that palsas in various stages of growth and decay occur together shows that their collapse is not necessarily indicative of climatic change.
 All that is usually left after a palsa collapses is a depression surrounded by a rim.